 First stop: Jack London Square

 Start your day along the waterfront in Jack London Square.
 Get yourself prepped for the long day ahead with a cup of coffee from Oakland’s own Blue Bottle Coffee or Bicycle Coffee as you tour the restaurants and attractions, including the USS Potomac (FDR’s Floating White House), CA Canoe & Kayak and the pop-up 90’s Experience museum.
 Stop by plank for some arcade games/bowling or just enjoy a drink in their beer garden.
-Some top foodie spots in the area you can't miss out on are Everrett & Jones BBQ, Farmhouse and Souley Vegan.
+Don't miss out on these top foodie spots: Everett & Jones BBQ, Farmhouse and Souley Vegan.

 Next stop: Old Oakland